 When you’re trying to find a financial advisor, it can be hard to know where to begin.
-This list of the top 10 financial advisor firms in Boston, which SmartAsset compiled through extensive research, can be just the place.
+This list of the top financial advisor firms in Boston, which SmartAsset compiled through extensive research, can be just the place.
 The list lays out the firms’ fees, expertise, investment strategies and more in tables and reviews.
-If you need some guidance finding the right financial advisor, SmartAsset’s financial advisor matching tool can find an advisor near you who suits your needs.
+You can also use SmartAsset’s financial advisor matching tool to get connected with advisors near you.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||SCS Capital Management, LLC Find an Advisor||$22,229,947,139||$25,000,000|| || |

 |2||Loring, Wolcott & Coolidge Fiduciary Advisors, LLP Find an Advisor||$9,016,820,065||$2,000,000|| || |